DBAA/dream_launcher/README.md

 If you move the EXE, bring all the .dll files with it.
 Your best bet is to just copy the whole bin folder.

-You need to edit dream_launcher/bin/data/games.xml to math the file locations of the games
+You need to edit dream_launcher/bin/data/games.xml to math the file locations of the games.

+You should open all games at least once before using the launcher in case you get syste, security prompts.

 I hid the console with this: